 Life Sciences at UM

 As a life sciences student at the University of Manitoba, you will learn about the structure and function of living organisms.
-The Faculty of Science has many opportunities for you to explore with five main areas of study in the life sciences:
+The Faculty of Science has many opportunities for you to explore with four main areas of study in the life sciences:

-1. Biochemistry: the study of the chemical compositions, reactions and energy conversions of living systems.
+1. Biochemistry: the study of the chemical compositions, reactions and energy conversions of living systems. (see the Chemistry compass for additional Biochemistry resources)

 2. Biological Sciences: the study of life, from molecular processes inside cells to large scale interactions between organisms in their environment.